CMDA/online-classroom/guides/gear.md

 > You probably don't need all of this.
 Good gear doesn't make you a better instructor.
 First use the tools you already have in your toolbox and expand if you feel like you can improve in some area.

 Some gear to make your virtual classroom experience a little better.
+Check out the [workspace inspiration](/guides/workspace.md) page and the [resources](/resources.md) page for more gear recommendations.

 - [Gear](#gear)
   - [Camera](#camera)